dzeklahoma/PropChainDApp/README.md

 TitleRegistry: ownerOf(0) returns Buyer (0x73005b9…).
 Seller (0x24EFD4…) balance increased by ~0.99 ETH (minus gas).
 FeeSplitter recipients each received their share of 0.01 ETH.

+## License

+This frontend and its accompanying smart-contract code are released under the MIT License.
+Feel free to fork, modify, and adapt for your own use.